-(1)Performance bonus based on the Company's achievement of Adjusted EBITDA financial goals for fiscal 2015.
+- (1) Performance bonus based on our achievement of Adjusted EBITDA financial goals for fiscal 2016.
 Mr. Homeister was eligible to earn target cash incentive compensation equal to 75% of his base salary, based on our Adjusted EBITDA for the year.
 Messrs.
-Geadelmann, Kinder and Randazzo were each eligible to earn target cash incentive compensation equal to 50% of their respective base salaries, based on our Adjusted EBITDA for the year.
+Geadelmann, Kinder and Randazzo and Ms. Stout were each eligible to earn target cash incentive compensation equal to 50% of their respective base salaries, based on our Adjusted EBITDA for the year.
 The target incentive compensation was payable if we achieved the Adjusted EBITDA target set forth in our budget.
 Messrs.
-Homeister, Geadelmann, Kinder and Randazzo were each entitled to receive a partial incentive payment if we achieved at least 85% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive amount if we achieved 115% of our budgeted Adjusted EBITDA and attained targeted sales goals.

-(2)Represents options to acquire shares of common stock.
-These options will vest and become exercisable in five equal annual installments beginning on January 2, 2016 based on continued service.
+Homeister, Geadelmann, Kinder and Randazzo and Ms. Stout were each entitled to receive a partial incentive payment if we achieved at least 90% of our budgeted Adjusted EBITDA, and an incentive of up to double the target incentive amount if we achieved 110% of our budgeted Adjusted EBITDA and attained targeted sales goals.
+Ms. Stout's cash incentive arrangement was pro-rated for the partial year during which she was employed with us.
+(2) Represents options to acquire shares of common stock.
+These options will vest and become exercisable in five equal annual - (2) Represents options to acquire shares of common stock.
+These options will vest and become exercisable in five equal annual installments beginning on April 20, 2017 based on continued service. - (3) Represents shares of restricted stock for which our purchase option will lapse in five equal annual installments beginning on April 20, 2017 based on continued service. - (4) Represents options to acquire shares of common stock.
+These options were to vest and become exercisable in five equal annual installments beginning on February 28, 2017 based on continued service; however, Ms. Stout forfeited these options upon her termination of employment.